-- To learn the fluidization phenomena, industrial applications of fluidized beds and - To acquire knowledge on their operational and design aspects.
+• To learn the fluidization phenomena, industrial applications of fluidized beds and their operational and design aspects.

 The phenomenon of Fluidization - Liquid like behavior of a Fluidized Bed - Comparison with Other contacting Methods - Advantages and Disadvantages of Fluidization in Industrial Applications - Types of Fluidization Operations.
 Applications of fluidized bed: Physical Operations - Synthesis Reactions - Cracking and Reforming of Hydrocarbons - Carbonization and Gasification - Calcining and Clinkering - Gas Solid Reactions